wadelau/wadelau.github.io/hanjst/hanjst-ready-to-go.md

 </body>
 </html>
 ```
-Compared with its raw contents, the only different is that `HANJST_JSON_DATA` has been replaced with actual news data which will be further parsed by Hanjst engine.
+Compared with its raw contents (eg08131156), the only difference is that `HANJST_JSON_DATA` has been replaced with actual news data which will be further parsed by Hanjst engine.

 4. Final Parsed HTML